Create budget plans

 The chart is blank if there isn't enough conversion data.
-This can occur when budget group or the goal is new or because the conversion volume is low.
+This can occur when the budget group or goal is new or when the conversion volume is low.

 The curves update

-Over the course of a plan, the range of the spend axis will update to represent the amount of time remaining in the plan, the estimated and actual spend, the estimated and actual volume (conversions or revenue).
-For example, before a plan starts the spend range may be $50,000 to $150,000.
-Mid plan, the spend range might be $90,000 to $150,000.
+Over the course of a plan, the range of the "Target spend" axis will update to represent the amount of time remaining in the plan, the estimated and actual spend, and the estimated and actual volume (conversions or revenue).
+For example, before a plan starts, the spend range may be $50,000 to $150,000.
+Mid-plan, the spend range might be $90,000 to $150,000.